ianandersonlol/Seed-measurement-with-image-j/README.md

 4. From here, you will be given a slider where you can test different threshholds to find what fits best with your seeds.
 Your goal is to get it to a point where the seeds (or other plant material) are easily differentiable from the background.
 Let's take a look at the following example images.

 <img src="readme_images/M5.jpg" width = 250> <img src="readme_images/M4.jpg" width = 250> <img src="readme_images/M3.jpg" width = 250>
-* Depending on your screen size, it might be hard to look at the subtle differences between these images.
-The you can always click on an image to view it in full size, but the browser extension "Hoverzoom" may be useful.
+<sub> Depending on your screen size, it might be hard to look at the subtle differences between these images.
+The you can always click on an image to view it in full size, but the browser extension "Hoverzoom" may be useful. </sub>

 ### Measuring Seeds
 [Back to the top](#Measuring-seeds-using-Fiji-and-other-distributions-of-ImageJ)
 * ImageJ is a robust software package.
 With an endless number of ways to analyze images, a user is able to make subtle changes to customize their workflow.
 In this guide, I will focus on using ImageJ's GUI to batch process the images.
 This was the method utalized in `Population responses to a historic drought across the range of the common monkeyflower (Mimulus guttatus)`.
 More advanced methods utalizing ImageJ's python scripting will be found in [advanced ideas section](#advanced-ideas)